 A campus policer officer is covered under Plan 2 if your membership date is on or after July 1, 2010, or before July 1, 2010 and you were not vested (you had less than five years of service credit) as of January 1, 2013.

 The University also offers eligible employees access to additional voluntary supplemental retirement plans and deferred compensation plans to enhance their retirement goals and plans.
-For additional information, please contact the Benefits Office at 540-831-6110 or email@example.com.
+For additional information, please contact the Benefits Department.

-- The University will make payroll deductions for tax-deferred annuities to participating companies.
-Approved 403b providers are TIAA-CREF, AXA, Ameriprise, and VALIC.
-Fringe Benefits Management Company (FBMC), the third-party administrator, serves as a compliance coordinator and routes contributions to the selected provider(s).
-The employee of the participating company pays an administrative fee.
+- The University makes payroll deductions for tax-deferred annuities to these approved 403b providers: TIAA, Ameriprise, AIG (formerly VALIC), Equitable (formerly AXA) and ICMA-RC (soon to be MissionSquare).
+Our third party administrator, Fringe Benefits Management Company (FBMC), serves as the compliance coordinator and distributes all contributions to your selected provider(s).

 Eligible employees who make a contribution to a 403b tax-deferred annuity or the 457 deferred compensation plan are eligible to participate in the Commonwealth of Virginia’s Cash Match Plan.
 Employees must have an account with one of the approved plan providers in order to receive a cash match contribution.
 Employees will receive each pay period, the lesser of $20, or 50% of the employee’s contribution amount.
 Employees may receive a cash match contribution to one plan only.
 Employees enrolled in both a 457 and a 403b may elect which plan to receive the cash match contribution.
 Employees enrolled the VRS Hybrid Retirement Plan must make the maximum 4% voluntary contribution to the defined contribution component of the plan in order to receive a match on contributions to your employer 457 or 403(b) plans